nsh87/ehrcorral/docs/overview.rst

 Soundex is the oldest method here, developed in the early 1900s and used to aid the U.S.A.
 Census Bureau.
-It is computationally efficient and included in several modern databases for fuzzy name matching for that reason, but its shortcomings are quite obvious when non-anglosaxan names are used and in other scenarios.
+It is computationally efficient and included in several modern databases for fuzzy name matching for that reason, but its shortcomings are quite obvious when non-Anglo-Saxan names are used and in other scenarios.
 Continuing the example in the previous paragraph, the Soundex code for Katie is **K300**, although it sounds identical to both Catie and Caity, which both have the code **C300**.
 After stripping vowels and other